CIAT Principal Designer (PD) Register

 Do Chartered Architectural Technologists already have the necessary skills, or will they need to engage in additional continuing professional development (CPD)?

-This will vary because some of our Chartered Architectural Technologists already possess substantial design experience in ensuring regulatory compliance and dealing with Building Control.
-Our goal is to ensure that individuals acting as Principal Designers on all buildings including HRBs are suitably accommodated within registration options.
+This will vary because some Chartered Architectural Technologists already possess substantial design experience in ensuring regulatory compliance and dealing with Building Control.
+Our goal is to ensure that individuals acting as PD on all buildings including HRBs are suitably accommodated within registration options.
 Re-accreditation will be required every 5 years from the date of registration, as there is a requirement to reassess these individuals on a cyclical basis to ensure their ongoing competence and suitability to remain on our Register.

 Will CIAT modify its Code of Conduct to restrict Chartered or Fellow Members from offering Principal Designer services if they are not on CIAT’s Principal Designer Register?